symbolicsoft/kyber-k2so/README.md

 Kyber-K2SO implements only Kyber-768, and does not provide Kyber-512, Kyber-1024, or the _"90s Kyber"_ variants, because there does not appear to be a convincing reason to ever do so.

 ## Security Disclaimer
-🚨 This library is offered as-is, and without a guarantee.
-Therefore, it is expected that changes in the code, repository, and API occur in the future.
-It is recommended to take caution before using this library in a production application since part of its content is experimental.
+🚨 Extensive effort has been undertaken in order to ensure the correctness, interoperability, safety and reliability of this library.
+Furthermore, it is unlikely that the API will change in the future.
+While this library is likely ready for production use, it is offered as-is, and without a guarantee.

 # Features & Usage
 Keeping in mind the Security Disclaimer above, Kyber-K2SO appears to be appropriate for use in any environment supported by Go: client-side application, server-side applications and more.
 All operations take no more than a few milliseconds on regular computing hardware.